Kaviarasu1408/LLM/LLM/Stage1/causalAttention.md

 - But we need to look more efficient way to achieve this.
 - So, instead of zeroing out attention weights above the diagonal and renormalizing the results, we can mask the unnormalized attention scores above the diagonal with negative infinity before they enter the softmax function:
+- after calculating the attention score, we can mask diagonally and we can normalize it using softmax fuction.

     ![alt text](../Images/maskWithInfinity.png)